 The Sunset Strip needs no introduction.
-It is, after all, one of the most infamous stretches of pavement in the entire world.
-Stretching roughly from Crescent Heights to Doheny, this mile and a half conglomeration of bars and restaurants and hotels and music venues defines this city more than anything else.
+It is, after all, one of the most famous stretches of pavement in the entire world.
+Spanning roughly from Crescent Heights to Doheny, this mile-and-a-half conglomeration of bars, restaurants, hotels, and grungy music venues is where extremely famous people come to live and other famous people come to die.
 Frankly put, it’s a complete sh*show.

-Sometimes you just have to say “f*ck it”, take that Fireball shot, and ride the bull till dawn.
-We love Saddle Ranch with every fiber of our heart because it knows exactly what it is - a rowdy, throw down of the kitschiest country variety.
-You’re going to make out with someone with a Monster energy drink tattoo and they’re going to ask for a ride to Pomona in the morning.
-But you’re not even mad, because it’s exactly what you signed up for.
-Party on, lovers.
+Sometimes you just have to say “f*ck it,” go to Saddle Ranch, take a Fireball shot, and ride the bull till dawn.
+We love Saddle Ranch because it knows exactly what it is - a ridiculous disaster of a bar that’s as rowdy as it is cheesy.
+You’re going to make out with someone with a Monster energy drink tattoo and they’re going to ask for a ride to their parents’ house in the morning, but you’re not even mad.
+It’s exactly what you signed up for.

 In the land of sky-high rooftop bars and unneeded infinity pools, The Den remains a relatively low-key (and low to the ground) drinking option on The Strip.
-We’d be lying if we said it didn’t get bro-tastic on the weekends, but who cares?
-You didn’t wait in line, or pay cover, and those fire pits out front just got way more exciting after that shot of tequila you just took.
+It gets bro-tastic on the weekends, but if you’re here, that’s probably what you’re looking for anyways.
+There’s never a line or cover, and those fire pits out front just got way more exciting after that shot of tequila you just took.

-We love Pearl’s for several reasons, most of which have everything to do with how skilled they are at getting us hammered.
+We like Pearl’s for several reasons, most of which have everything to do with how skilled they are at getting us drunk.
 They have a fantastic cocktail menu, a solid beer list, and a daily Happy Hour where everything starts at $5.
 And come weekend brunch, there’s an at-table mimosa kit situation that gets dangerous quickly.
-And of course, a fantastic patio to experience it all in.
+Sit on the patio for best results.

-The tiny taco spot right at the start of The Strip is a chain these days, but its OG Weho location has four letters that the other locations do not: BYOB.
-In a city that will do anything in its power to stop you from bringing your own booze, Pinches welcomes it with open arms.
-Combine that with a relaxed vibes and tacos that are always better than you remember them being, your Sunset Strip jumping off point has been found.
+Pinche’s is a chain these days, but the tiny OG Weho location has four letters that the other locations do not: BYOB.
+In a city that will do anything in its power to stop you from bringing your own booze, Pinche’s welcomes it with open arms.
+Combine that with a relaxed, bright space and tacos that are always better than you remember them being, your Sunset Strip jumping off point has been found.